Free Sentiment Analyzer

 This text has a sentiment score of

 .
 This means that the overall sentiment or tone of this text is somewhat positive / enthusiastic.

 Sentiment analysis uses computational linguistics and text mining to automatically determine the sentiment or affective nature of the text being analyzed.
 Here are a few details that you may find interesting:

-This system is designed to be a general-purpose sentiment analysis tool for text written in the English language.
-The system is not oriented toward any specific domain (e.g., business, religion, entertainment, politics, etc.).
+This tool is designed to provide general-purpose sentiment analysis for reasonably long passages of text written in the English language.
+The tool is not oriented toward any specific domain (e.g., business, religion, entertainment, politics, etc.).
 The general-purpose nature of this tool has both advantages and disadvantages.

 Because of the design of the American National Corpus, the sentiment analyzer is most accurate with text written in American English after 1990.

 This tool produces an

 sentiment score.
 Although various passages within a sample of text may be particularly positive or negative, the sentiment score produced by this tool considers